ReDI-School/intro-java/lesson5/index.md

 }
 ```

-Mostly for loops are used in combination with collections like an ArrayList.
+Mostly for loops are used in combination with collections like an `ArrayList`.
-What an ArrayList is and how two iterate over it using a for loop will be discussed in a later chapter.
+What an `ArrayList` is and how two iterate over it using a `for` loop will be discussed in a later chapter.

-- `do/while`
-- shortened `for` (foreach)

 Material:
 - [Slides](https://drive.google.com/open?id=1rXD7s4BHbhagSCYkUmzy8VBnzEBWFUSoOUEWA01ZLlU)